AmeerD/AmeerD.github.io/_pages/reading.md

 * The Precipice: Existential Risk and the Future of Humanity, Toby Ord
 * Humankind: A Hopeful History, Rutger Bregman
 * The Defector, Chris Hadfield
-* There Are Rivers in the Sky, Elif Shafak

 ## On my Watchlist
 * All That Glitters: A Story of Friendship, Fraud, and Fine Art, Orlando Whitfield